 There will also be the sound of coffee machines, as well as the sounds of other visitors talking.

 - On Level 2 is an exhibition by artist Mounira Al Solh called A day is as long as a year.

 When you arrive on Level 2, follow the corridor to the left.
 There will be a BALTIC Crew member standing close by.
 You can ask them for directions.

 The Learning Lounge is a fun and informal learning space where you can chat, rest, learn and play.

 BALTIC’s Learning Lounge has soft seating, a table and chairs and wipe-able matting.

 There may be a short wait to use the space as we monitor numbers visiting the Learning Lounge.

-Face coverings are mandatory unless exempt, and there is hand sanitiser available at the entrance and exit to Learning Lounge.
+Face coverings are strongly encouraged unless exempt, and there is hand sanitiser available at the entrance and exit to Learning Lounge.